-The earth is the universal ground for all we do.
+"The earth is the universal ground for all we do.
 Without a strong, rooted foundation, little else can be accomplished.
 Our bodies must be firm enough to provide stability, yet yielding enough to be penetrated by roots, by rooted energy.
-To build a strong foundation is to gain solidarity, which allows us to be firm and make boundaries for ourselves.
+To build a strong foundation is to gain solidarity, which allows us to be firm and make boundaries for ourselves."

-It is hard for the ego to tolerate this experience.
-We become easily threatened and disturbed by an internal posture of acceptance.
-We confuse it with a passive kind of resignation, a giving up on life.
-We quit, and do not accept how to manifest life, on life's terms.
+It can be hard for the ego to tolerate our lived experiences.
+We become easily threatened and disturbed by life events, and we are challenged to find an internal posture of acceptance.
+We can confuse acceptance with a passive kind of resignation, a giving up on life.
+We sometimes want to quit, to withdraw from life, when we do not accept how to manifest a worthwhile life, or bear life on life's terms.

 We naturally tend to "push past the limit", use a force of will or determination to exert ourselves, often temporarily and severely, past these places of natural limits.
-It is such a challenge to accept that we are human, we are limited, that we can only do so much, that we only have so much time to do it in.
+It is such a challenge to accept that we are human, that we are limited, that we can only do so much, that we only have so much time to do it in.
 We are challenged to accept that when we commit to one path, we cannot take another at the same time.

-Anodea Judith, in her book Eastern Mind, Western Bodies, offers a principle worth considering: In order to grow or manifest, we must be able to accept limitation.
-Both in ourselves, and in the world around us.
+Anodea Judith, in her book Eastern Mind, Western Bodies, offers a principle worth considering, "In order to grow or manifest, we must be able to accept limitation."
+We have to do this both within ourselves, and in the world around us.
 She goes on to say:

-A limitation is a boundary, separating something from what is around it, in order to define it.
-It creates a necessary limitation that allows us to have something whole, something specific.
+"A limitation is a boundary, separating something from what is around it, in order to define it.
+It creates a necessary limitation that allows us to have something whole, something specific."

 In my years of doing psychotherapy with others, and in learning to bear witness to my own personal developmental process, I have become clear about this basic tenet.
 In order to grow or develop ourselves in any significant way - whether in learning a particular skill, or cultivating internal awareness in general - we must contend with a particular type of dynamic tension.

 We must at once be aware of where we are and where we are not yet.
 We have to hold both the practical and tangible limits of what we are capable of in the moment, with the as yet unrealized infinite potential of what is possible.

-More from Anodea Judith related to this point: In order to manifest, we have to be able to focus on what we want, to be specific about it; and we have to stick with it long enough for it to occur.
-To become proficient, we have to practice it over and over again, limiting ourselves to that specific activity until we master it.
+More from Anodea Judith related to this point: "In order to manifest, we have to be able to focus on what we want, to be specific about it; and we have to stick with it long enough for it to occur.
+To become proficient, we have to practice it over and over again, limiting ourselves to that specific activity until we master it."

-Yet when we only hold our focus on where we are, we can get easily defeated when confronted by our tangible limits, or grow weary from the ongoingness of our strategic tasks, and the consistency of effort they require.
+Yet when we only hold our focus on where we are, we can get easily defeated when confronted by our tangible limits, or grow weary from the on-going-ness of our strategic tasks, and the consistency of effort they require.
 Our will alone cannot sustain us for long periods of time, without becoming wearisome, unless our wholeheartedness is in the effort.
 Our tasks risk becoming drudgery, our limitations risk being turned into evidence of failure.

-Again, Anodea Judith, from the opposing perspective: There are many talented and intelligent people who have an unrealistic attachment to freedom, an unwillingness to accept limitation long enough to manifest their basic needs, yet alone prosper.
+Again, Anodea Judith, from the opposing perspective: "There are many talented and intelligent people who have an unrealistic attachment to freedom, an unwillingness to accept limitation long enough to manifest their basic needs, yet alone prosper."